Plenary Speakers

 Ian L Boyd

-Scottish Oceans Institute, University of St Andrews, St Andrews, KY16 8LB, UK
+Scottish Oceans Institute, University of St Andrews, UK

 Ilkka Hanski’s studies – on animals ranging from butterflies, dung beetles and water fleas to voles, lemmings and bears – have made metapopulation ecology a substantial research area.
 The aim of the research is to elucidate the conditions that allow species to persist in fragmented landscapes but also to examine the genetic and evolutionary consequences of habitat fragmentation.
 Today, Hanski’s metapopulation theories are among the cornerstones of research on biodiversity, and the metapopulation concept and models have a bearing on practical management of the natural environment and on conservation policy.